Naziur Rahman Manzur: Career

 In the 1980s he served as a minister in the cabinet of Hossain Mohammad Ershad and was a member of his Jatiya party.
 In 1999, Ershad had an alliance with the Khaleda Zia led Bangladesh Nationalist party which was the opposition party.
 Ershad decided to quit the alliance but a fraction of Jatiya Party leaders led by Naziur Rahman Manzur decided to quite the party and remain in the alliance led by Bangladesh Nationalist Party.
 This fraction became the Bangladesh Jatiya Party.

 Personal life

 Manzur has three sons.
 His eldest, Andaleeve Rahman, is the present chairman of the party and a former member of parliament.
 His second son, Dr. Ashikur Rahman Shanto, resigned from the Jatiya Party in 2013, highlighting differences with Bangladesh Jamaat-e-Islami, which remains a key party in the BNP-led 20-party alliance.
 His third son is Wasikur Rahman.
 Manzur is married to Sheikh Reba Rahman.
-He also has several brothers, including Azizur Rahman, Mustafizur Rahman, and Mujibur Rahman.
+He also has several brothers, including Dr. Azizur Rahman, Mustafizur Rahman, and Mujibur Rahman.